turingschool/front-end-curriculum/projects/swapi-box.md

 ## Extension

-- Implement a `More` button.
+1. Implement a `More` button.
 When clicked, the next 10 items of that category should be shown.
 There should be a `Back` button to go back to the previous page.
+2. Have your data persist in `localStorage`.
+Think about when you want to store it.

 ## Rubric